conmaol/maglocunus/other/linguistics/myself.md

 #### `will`

-The auxiliary verb `will` lexically subcategorises for both a (preceding) noun subject in the nominative case and a infinitiva verb complement with an ‘understood’ subject controlled by the main subject:
+The auxiliary verb `will` lexically subcategorises for both a (preceding) noun subject in the nominative case and a infinitival verb complement with an ‘understood’ subject controlled by the main subject:

 > `(6) [a] will[b] [c] : N[case:nom][a][1] <-sbj- V[mode:fin][b] -xcomp-> V[mode:inf][c]) -sbj-> [1]`